sunjw/fhash/README.md

 ### LICENSE
 GPL 2.0 for codes hosted on GitHub.
-May use other licenses for binary package on other distribution sites.
+Different licenses and agreements may be used for different distribution sites

 ### AUTHOR
 Sun Junwen sunjw8888 at gmail.com